danielsaidi/Sheeeeeeeeet/README.md

 [![Build Status](https://api.travis-ci.org/danielsaidi/Sheeeeeeeeet.svg)](https://travis-ci.org/danielsaidi/Sheeeeeeeeet)

 ![Sheeeeeeeeeit][header-image]

 ## About Sheeeeeeeeet

 Sheeeeeeeeet is a Swift library for adding custom action sheets to your iOS apps.
-It comes with a bunch of built-in item action sheet items and can be extended by custom items that are more specific to your app or domain.
+It comes with a set of built-in action sheet items and can be extended by custom items that are more specific to your app/domain.

-Sheeeeeeeeet action sheets can be designed to look just like standard iOS action sheets or completely different.
-You can apply a global appearance style, as well as individual styles for separate action sheets or action sheet items.
+Sheeeeeeeeet action sheets can be designed to look just like standard iOS action sheets or way different.
+You can apply a global appearance as well as individual appearances for separate action sheets.
+You can even apply individual apperances to single items.

 Sheeeeeeeeet action sheets can be peeked & popped on all devices that support 3D touch, with an optional long press gesture fallback for unsupported devices.
+You can configure Sheeeeeeeeet to either pop just the header view or the full sheet.

 ## Demo Application